commstools/citools-old.org/content/en/toolkits/protein/concepts/index.md

 weight: 50
 ---

+## 1 Meaning
 The term protein has multiple meanings.
-In chemistry, it is used to refer to a class of molecule.
-In nutrition, protein refers to one of the three energy-providing macronutrients: protein, fats, and carbohydrates.
+In chemistry, it refers to a class of molecule.
+In nutrition, protein refers to one of the three macronutrients: protein, fats, and carbohydrates.
 This toolkit deals with protein the nutrient.

-### Concept 1: Protein is a nutrient, not a food.
+### 1.1 Protein is a nutrient, not a food
 Protein is found in nearly all foods.
-However, protein is often colloqually--and incorrectly--used to refer to protein-rich foods, usually of animal origin.
-This may be due to a combination nutritional illiteracy or an attempt to illicity confirmation bias in audiences by associating certain foods with desirable traits in scientific terms.
+However, the term "protein" is often used incorrectly to refer to certain protein-rich foods.
+This may be due to nutritional illiteracy, an attempt to elicit confirmation bias by using scientific terms, or a combination of such factors.

-#### Example
+{{< alert icon="👉" >}}
+See example 1.1 for a case when misuse of "protein" led to a leading online media outlet publishing false information in a major feature.
+{{< /alert >}}